HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 have to pay for a portion.
 Second, the process of relying on citizens for

-petitions of payment takes time, wh ich in turn delays the street assessment
+petitions of payment takes time, which in turn delays the street assessment

 process.